SummaryRead the full fact sheet

 Malnutrition occurs when a person doesn’t get enough food or the right type of food, or experiences absorption issues.
 A common type of malnutrition in people with cancer is under-nutrition.
-This is when the body gets less energy or essential nutrients (such as protein, fats and vitamins) than it needs.
-Under-nutrition causes the body to break down fat and muscle, leading to unplanned weight loss.
+This is when the body gets less energy or essential nutrients (such as , and ) than it needs.
+Under-nutrition causes the body to break down fat and , leading to unplanned .

 If you have cancer, malnutrition can influence the effectiveness of your cancer treatment, your strength, recovery and quality of life.
 It can increase the time you spend in hospital and the risk of infection.
 Malnutrition also has the potential to reduce your life span.

 Malnutrition can occur if you are eating less than your body needs, if you are eating the wrong kinds of foods, or if your body is unable to digest and absorb your food.

 For some people with cancer, it can be difficult to eat enough and eat the right kinds of foods.
 This may be for many reasons, including: